macosgrove/bdd-for-acs/README.md

 * To run a specific feature: cucumber features/tax_calculator_individuals/full_year_residents.feature
 * To run a specific scenario within a feature: cucumber features/tax_calculator_individuals/full_year_residents.feature:24

+## Debugging

+* The @javascript tag makes the test run in a browser so you can see what's happening.
+Remove it to run headless.
+* This project includes debugging helpers:
+  * Add the step 'And I debug' to open the pry console from a feature
+  * Add the method 'debug' to open the pry console from a step
+  *

 ## References

 * [Cucumber](http://cukes.info)